ashwin275/student-enrollments-crud-/README.md

 - TypeORM: An ORM that can run in NodeJS .
 - Express: A fast, unopinionated, minimalist web framework for Node.js.
 - Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- TypeScript: A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

 ## Getting Started